hadashiA/VKV/README.md

 // Open DB
 var database = await ReadOnlyDatabase.OpenAsync("/pth/to/bin.vkv", new DatabaseLoadOptions {
-    PageCacheCapacity = 8, // Maximum number of pages to keep in memory });
+    // Maximum number of pages to keep in memory
+    // Basically, page cache x capacity serves as a rough estimate of memory usage.
+    PageCacheCapacity = 32,
+});

 var table = database.GetTable("items");